jmonteroers/markdown-cv/index.md

 <ul class="with_disc">
   <li>Designing and implementing better practices in Azure pipeline that extracts  LFD dispatches from various sources</li>
-  <li>Designed currently used long-term PCR demand scenarios, and support transition toward recurring forecasts</li>
+  <li>Building Power BI reports to increase accessibility of curated data across the organisation</li>
-  <li>Provided stock analysis fundamental to prepare PCR purchase for a Covid VoC eventuality</li>
+  <li>Provided inventory analysis essential to prepare for a Covid VoC eventuality</li>
   <li>Led a team that studied the effect of changes in policy on covid testing demand mainly relying on BI tools</li>
   <li>Contributed to the design of a website-based measure of additional PCR tests needed during Omicron wave</li>
 </ul>